Golden State Warriors: 1946–1962: Early years in Philadelphia

 Joe Fulks was the league's first scoring champion.

 The Warriors were founded in 1946 as the Philadelphia Warriors, a charter member of the Basketball Association of America.
 They were owned by Peter A. Tyrrell, who also owned the Philadelphia Rockets of the American Hockey League.
 Tyrrell hired Eddie Gottlieb, a longtime basketball promoter in the Philadelphia area, as head coach and general manager.
 The owners named the team after the Philadelphia Warriors, an old basketball team who played in the American Basketball League in 1925.
+However, the original Philadelphia Warriors team name would be named more in honor of the team that would be best known as the Philadelphia Sphas throughout most of their existence, with that team existing as a franchise up until 1959.

 Led by early scoring sensation Joe Fulks, the team won the championship in the league's inaugural 1946–47 season by defeating the Chicago Stags, four games to one.
 The NBA, which was created by a 1949 merger, officially recognizes that as its own first championship.
 Gottlieb bought the team in 1951.

 The Warriors won its next championship in Philadelphia in the 1955–56 season, defeating the Fort Wayne Pistons four games to one.
 The Warrior stars of this era were future Hall of Famers Paul Arizin, Tom Gola and Neil Johnston.